thatojadezweni/thatojadezweni/README.md

-Currently a final year BSc Computer Science at the University of Pretoria and looking forward to expand my knowledge in the field of broad field of Computer Science.
+Currently a final year BSc Computer Science at the University of Pretoria and looking forward to expand my knowledge in the broad field of Computer Science.

 ## :rocket: Skills